-As a geography teacher, one of my favourite methods of teaching was by means of Field Lectures: encouraging students to observe, describe,
+When I was still teaching geography, one of my favourite techniques was by means of Field Lectures: encouraging students to observe, describe,

-and explain the features of the landscape and environment around them.
+and explain for themselves the features of the landscape and environment around them.

 I have fruitfully used and developed that technique in my retirement

-through the medium of Guided Walks in various localities in which I have
+through the medium of Guided Walks in the various localities in which I have

 Palace Triangle, and introduce Camille Pissaro's association with the area.
 We will then follow the Effra watershed via Dulwich Upper Wood Nature Reserve and the former